Watch the Moon in 3D

 And how NASA's Moon orbiter pulls it off with a single camera.

 This stereographic 3D image of the Moon was made from images captured by NASA’s Lunar Reconnaissance Orbiter (LRO).
 NASA has made thousands of stereo images available as part of LRO’s data release.
-Browsing through a bunch of them, I found some really cool and intriguing Moon features that look surreal in 3D.
-So I cleaned them up for public consumption and made a video out of it, touring different places on the Moon.
+Browsing through a bunch of them, I found some intriguing Moon features that look surreal in 3D.
+So I cleaned them up for public consumption and made a video out of them, touring different places on the Moon.

 How does NASA LRO capture 3D images?

-If you liked these Moon views, check out Luna Sights, a website I made to showcase pretty places on the Moon.
+If you liked these Moon views, check out Luna Sights, my project to showcase pretty places on the Moon.
 Enjoy a world of craters, mountains, lava channels, and more!